surenha/minebot-neo/MANUAL.md

     -   `experimentalFeatures:` Allows you to use in-development features.
 Use with caution.
     -   `processquit:` When set to false, the bot will rejoin after 5 seconds if you execute `!quit`.
     -   `consoleCounter:` Counts the logs in the terminal.
+    -   `autoLog:` Disconnects the bot when the health is under 3.
+Unstable.

 2. Open `config/ACCOUNT.json`